It’s real: Donald Trump could become the next American president this Election Day.

-In fact, the overall cost of living in Canada is about 5% lower than in the U.S.
+The overall cost of living in Canada is about 5% lower than in the U.S.

 Note for your grocery budget: While overall costs look to be lower, you’ll pay a lot more per item in sales tax, depending on your province of residence.

 The Canadian national Goods and Services Tax adds 5% to the price of most purchases.
 Most provinces add an additional 7-10% in Provincial Sales Tax.

 Compare that total 12-15% with U.S. combined tax rates (local plus state), which range from 5.5% to 9.43%.

 … And a Vehicle

 If you want to take your car with you — which, in a country with half the population density of Wyoming, you’ll probably want to do — you’ll have to have it inspected by the Registrar of Imported Vehicles and pay to register it in your province or territory.